 Leader: Terry O’Kane

-Activity that combines the coupled modelling with the ensemble data assimilation and forecasting to provide the Climate Analysis and Forecast Ensemble System (CAFES).
-The CAFES provides a research tool to characterise the climate state over the recent past, to investigate the predictability of the climate system and to provide multi-year climate forecasts.
+Activity that combines the coupled modelling with the ensemble data assimilation and forecasting to provide the Climate Analysis and Forecast Ensemble (CAFE) System.
+The CAFE system provides a research tool to characterise the climate state over the recent past, to investigate the predictability of the climate system and to provide multi-year climate forecasts.

 Skilful multi-year prediction skilful multi-year forecasts of relevant climate observables relies on the development of coupled ocean atmosphere climate models in combination with advanced forecast methods underpinned by modern data assimilation methods and a rigorous mathematical framework.
 The factors that enable these advances at this point in time are the availability of modern subsurface ocean observations, knowledge of the relevant ocean modes of variability that are predictable, and the technical means to track the growth of predictable modes and reduce forecast errors.
 Advances in understanding have highlighted some of the key processes in the ocean upon which decadal predictability depends, and the models now feature high enough spatial resolution to simulate these processes with sufficient fidelity.
 Ensemble forecasts provide a basis to not only estimate the mean climatic state in the future but also the uncertainty in the climate system enabling informed strategic decisions that exploit knowledge of climate variability over multiyear to decadal scale.